duderstadt-lab/mars-docs/examples/flow-Magnetic-Tweezers.md

 #### <a name="classification"></a>Classification using groovy scripts

 ##### Selecting parameter boundaries and tags
-To classify the identified molecules in the archive parameters are calculated and compared to threshold values.
-In the case, a specific threshold value is met a tag will be assigned to the molecule.
-By selecting a set of tags molecules can be filtered easily without having to remove data from the dataset.
-More information on the parameters calculated in this example as well as the tagging strategy can be found [here](https://duderstadt-lab.github.io/mars-docs/examples/Additional-Information/index.html).
+To classify the identified molecules in the archive, parameters are calculated and compared to threshold values.
+In this case, a specific threshold value has been met a tag will be assigned to the molecule.
+By selecting a set of tags, molecules can be filtered easily without having to remove data from the dataset.
+More information on the parameters and the tagging strategy can be found [here](https://duderstadt-lab.github.io/mars-docs/examples/Additional-Information/index.html).
 [Script 2]( https://github.com/duderstadt-lab/fmt-scripts/blob/master/Step2_FMT_Pipeline.groovy) was applied on the MoleculeArchive to do these calculations for each molecule automatically.
-After running the script these parameters and tags can be found in the archive.
+After running the script, these parameters and tags are stored in the archive.

 <p align='center'>
   <img align='center' src='{{site.baseurl}}/examples/img/fmt/image009.png' width='700' />